 4 Michigan festivalgoers dead; 3 exposed to carbon monoxide

 BROOKLYN, Mich.
-(AP) - Authorities say at least four people have died while attending a weekend country music festival in southern Michigan.

-The deaths include three men who likely succumbed to carbon monoxide exposure inside a travel trailer.
-They were attending the Faster Horses Festival at Michigan International Speedway.
+(AP) — At least four people died while attending a weekend country music festival in southern Michigan, including three men who likely succumbed to carbon monoxide exposure inside a travel trailer, authorities said Saturday.

+Two more men were in critical condition at a hospital from the same exposure, the Lenawee County sheriff’s office said.
+The five men were in their early 20s.

+A concerned friend called 911 around 1:30 p.m. when he had not heard from them during the Faster Horses Festival at Michigan International Speedway, 80 miles (128.7 kilometers) west of Detroit.
+They were staying at a campground outside the festival grounds in Woodstock Township.

 The three-day festival is scheduled to conclude Sunday.
 Its headliners include Luke Combs, Thomas Rhett and Jason Aldean.